Methods of explainable-AI (ex-AI)

 According to John Launchbury (watch his excellent video on Youtube) from DARPA there can be determined three waves of AI:

-Wave 1: Handcrafted Knowledge – enables reasoning, explainability and re-traceabilty over narrowly defined problems
+Wave 1: Handcrafted Knowledge – enables reasoning, explainability and re-traceabilty over narrowly defined problems; this is what we call classic AI, and consists for mostly rule-based systems.

-Wave 2: Statistical Learning – black-box models, with no contextual capability and minimal reasoning ability needs big data
+Wave 2: Statistical Learning – black-box models, with no contextual capability and minimal reasoning ability needs big data; the fact that probabilsitic learning models can cope with stochastic and non-deterministic problems.

 Dimension = n attributes which jointly describe a property.